zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-google.md

 [Msdiv 70] (# msdiv70) # msdiv70 .ref .msdiv} (9 - 1)

 [APZ 70.1] (# apz70.1) {# apz70.1 .ref .apz} "Have you seen Trishna, Arati, Raga?
-Isn't there any lust in sexual intercourse? ”Saw the daughters of Tanha, Arathi and Raga.
+Isn't there any lust in sexual intercourse?
+"Saw the daughters of Tanha, Arathi and Raga.
 There was no desire or lust or prema in the doctrine of fornication "from the dead urine I do not want to touch anything that is full. "
 After all, this body was full of urine.
 Filled with filth.
 Of semen